 Social housing waiting lists

-Local authorities keep record of people who are qualified for social housing support and who have not received it.
-As social housing becomes available, the local authority allocates it to people who are on its record of qualified households – more commonly known as the housing list.
+Local authorities keep a record of people who are qualified for social housing support and who have not received it.
+As social housing becomes available, the local authority allocates it to people who are on its record of qualified households.
+The record of qualified households is more commonly known as the social housing waiting list.

 As well as the main housing lists, local authorities also maintain lists of people who have applied for a transfer from their current accommodation.
 There is also a transfer list for people on the Housing Assistance Payment (HAP) who want to be considered for social housing.